rumi-chan/Sakura/README.md

 - But that doesn't mean I won't update Sakura.
 And every version I will update the offsets for you to compile yourself if you don't trust me.
 - The source code only supports English, while the binary release supports all Riot server languages and has more utilities.
 ### How can I contribute?
-- Just fork the repo and open a pull request.
+- Just fork the repo and open a pull request or DM me through Discord.
 I will review it and give you access to the latest source code.
 ### Give Sakura a star if you like it :)

 ## Credits